mattrayner/pod-point-home-assistant-component/info.md

 ## Configuration is done in the UI

+> **NOTE:** Due to support for energy sensors and multiple Pod Point accounts, upgrading from <0.3 is not supported.
+You should remove your pod point configuration and re-configure it after upgrading.

 Once you have installed either manually or via HACS, restart your home assistant instance and then setup the component by choosing 'Add integration' and search for 'Pod Point.

 ## Satuses